Tiple 101: Beginners Lessons for the Puerto Rican Tiple

 For a fun filled journey to learn the Tiple, and through it the beautiful Puerto Rican heritage, don’t go further than this book!
 You have already found the Holy Grail of Tiple Learning!

-Samuel Ramos is a seasoned educator, instructional designer, and musician.
-He graduated from Antillean Adventist University with a Bachelor's in Music Education and from Full Sail University with a Master's in Educational Media Design and Technology, equipping him with the knowledge to excel in both academics and music.
+Samuel Ramos is an experienced educator, instructional designer, and musician.
+He graduated from Antillean Adventist University with a Bachelor's Degree in Music Education and Full Sail University with a Master's Degree in Educational Media Design and Technology, giving him the knowledge to excel in both academics and music.

-Not only has Samuel served as a music teacher and Assistant professor of Guitar at the Inter-American University of San German, Puerto Rico, but he has also had the opportunity to become the Multimedia Designer for the Walt Disney Company, Digital Learning Designer for the University of St. Augustine at San Marcos, California campus, and Sr. Instructional Technologist for the University of San Diego.
-His skills have also extended to becoming LMS Administrator/Instructional Designer for Taylor Guitars in San Diego, California.
-He wrote several instructional books on playing various instruments including the Puerto Rican cuatro, guitar, and mandolin.
+Not only has Samuel served as a music teacher and assistant professor of guitar at the Inter-American University of San German, Puerto Rico, but he has also had the opportunity to become a multimedia designer for the Walt Disney Company, a digital learning designer for the University of St. Augustine at the San Marcos, California campus, and a senior instructional technologist for the University of San Diego.
+His skills have also extended to LMS Administrator/Instructional Designer for Taylor Guitars in San Diego, California.
+He has written several instructional books on playing various instruments, including the Puerto Rican cuatro, guitar, and mandolin.

-When he is not busy teaching or designing content, Samuel dedicates his time to 4jibaro.com—a website that serves as an online community aiming to increase awareness about Puerto Rican folklore music and its heritage.
-Through his work here Samuel attempts to bring hope and joy to persons through music by transforming the world – one note at a time!
+When he is not busy teaching or creating content, Samuel dedicates his time to 4jibaro.com - a website that serves as an online community to promote awareness of Puerto Rican folk music and heritage.
+Through his work here, Samuel seeks to bring hope and joy to people through music by changing the world - one note at a time!